 Role of Global Value Chains in Transitions to Sustainability

-Speficially, the project will analyze how coffee production in East Africa, known to cause environmental degradation and maintain rural poverty, can become more sustainable under increasingly challenging conditions.
+The project analyzes how coffee production in East Africa, known to cause environmental degradation and maintain rural poverty, can become more sustainable under increasingly challenging conditions.

 Photo: Colourbox.com ©